-Greenpeace has used this moment to greet world leaders as they made their way to the summit by sending them a strong and simple message.
+Greenpeace used this moment to greet world leaders as they made their way to the summit by sending them a strong and simple message.

 For the first time, 300 illuminated drones and light projections have been used to create breathtaking 3D moving images of iconic animals.
 The animals travel from all corners of the world and are seen descending on Cornwall, demanding that the world leaders at the G7 ‘ACT NOW’ to tackle the climate and nature crisis.